eclipse-archived/ceylon-lang.org/documentation/tour/types.md

     void print(Node node) {
         object printVisitor satisfies Visitor {
-            shared actual void visitLeaf(Leaf l) {
+            shared actual void visitLeaf(Leaf leaf) {
-                print("Found a leaf: " l.value "!");
+                print("Found a leaf: " leaf.element "!");
             }
-            shared actual void visitBranch(Branch b) {
+            shared actual void visitBranch(Branch branch) {
-                b.leftChild.accept(this);
+                branch.leftChild.accept(this);
-                b.rightChild.accept(this);
+                branch.rightChild.accept(this);
             }
         }
         node.accept(printVisitor);
     }

 Notice that the code of `printVisitor` looks just like a `switch` statement.
 It must explicitly enumerate all subtypes of `Node`.
 It "breaks" if we add a new subtype of `Node` to the `Visitor` interface.
 This is correct, and is the desired behavior; "break" means that the compiler lets us know that we have to update our code to handle the new subtype.

 In Ceylon, we can achieve the same effect, with less verbosity, by enumerating the subtypes of `Node` in its definition, and using a `switch`:

     abstract class Node() of Leaf | Branch {}

     class Leaf(Object val) extends Node() {
-        shared Object value = val;
+        shared Object element = val;
     }

     class Branch(Node left, Node right) extends Node() {
         shared Node leftChild = left;
         shared Node rightChild = right;